About the Study

 Who is the Study for?

-This is a study for adult women in the Boston area who are suffering from Post-Traumatic Stress Disorder (PTSD) as a result of interpersonal violence or sexual assault.
+This is a study for adults in the Boston area who are suffering from Post-Traumatic Stress Disorder (PTSD) as a result of a traumatic event, including interpersonal violence or sexual assault.
 PTSD is a condition characterized by anxiety and avoidance of stressful memories.
 Click here to read more about PTSD.

 This study is not suited for people who are primarily interested in compensation.
 This study is meant for people who have difficulties with anxiety and are interested in getting treatment for those problems.